I had the pleasure of speaking with my colleague John Aiken, who is a Sydney clinical psychologist.

 John: Well, look, I’ve seen one couple – because it was actually filmed a year ago so that’s – over that time we’ve caught up with them several times to make sure with follow up that they’re doing well.
 And that’s again a really strong indication of the production house and how seriously that they took it.
 They didn’t just put them on TV and then let them drift.
 So we’ve seen them maybe three or four times of the year.
 And just recently during the promotion work for the show and the book I caught with Laney and Darren, one of the couples on the show.
 They were really so much happier, they were loving it, and very, very – just very, very big advocates of the show and doing things differently and they were absolutely behind the idea of couple therapy.
 And the amazing thing is that they are pretty – he’s pretty old school, he’s a plumber, running a plumbing business, and then he’s the last person you think would be really on board with all this but he loved it.

 Clinton: Right, well, that’s good to hear.
 Well, look, I certainly highly recommend John’s book, bright yellow cover you cannot miss it, “Making Couples Happy,” his co-writer is Alison Leigh.
 Where is it available, John?

 John: I think you’ll find it in all the stores at the moment and –

 Clinton: Through your website?

 John: This has been going on, yeah, you can buy on the website too, www.JohnAiken.com.au.
-It certainly got plenty of exposure with the show and he’s hoping that as a result of this that more shows will be done with couples and more – it would be further pursued in the way that makes it less something that people cringe at and more people say that’s good for us, we would be going to an accountant with money problems.
+It certainly got plenty of exposure with the show and he’s hoping that as a result of this that more shows will be done with couples and more – it would be further pursued in a way that makes it less something that people cringe at and more people say that’s good for us, we would be going to an accountant with money problems.
 We need to sort our relationship out.
 And hopefully, there would be a real flow-on effect from this.